lambdaclass/concrete/ROADMAP.md

     safe code (reference returns are rejected at the type level — H1), so it is internal-lowering hardening; fixtures must distinguish rejected safe returns, allowed trusted raw-pointer returns, and a correct internal ref-valued return.
+13a.
+Add a semantic-darkness audit and red-team gate.
+The goal is to catch the
+    checked-arithmetic class of bug before it repeats: a construct looks ordinary in source, but its real behavior depends on width, profile, target, allocation, authority, runtime checks, or an outdated proof/interpreter model.
+Add `docs/SEMANTIC_DARKNESS_AUDIT.md` and
+    `scripts/tests/check_semantic_darkness.sh`; wire the gate into CI or the Phase 14 validation artifact.
+The audit must cover:
+    - **source-semantics matrix** for each core operation: parser/AST, checker rule, Core/Elab representation, interpreter behavior, SSA cleanup/optimization, LLVM lowering, ProofCore extraction, reports, and stdlib examples must agree on the same meaning;
+    - **primitive boundary tests** over arithmetic, casts, shifts, div/mod, literals, references, arrays, byte/text/path boundaries, runtime aborts, target assumptions, and trusted/Unsafe escape hatches;
+    - **stdlib authority/allocation audit**: every stdlib API that allocates, touches host state, uses trusted/Unsafe internals, depends on target/OS behavior, or relies on sentinel/wrapping/truncating behavior must expose that fact in source or report output;
+    - **proof/runtime consistency fixtures**: interpreter-vs-compiled,
+      optimized-vs-unoptimized where available, report-vs-runtime, and
+      ProofCore-vs-runtime behavior must agree or be explicitly classified as trusted/unsupported;
+    - **old-assumption grep**: scan code, tests, docs, and snapshots for stale terms such as `wrap`, `wrapping`, `overflow`, `truncate`, `expected diverge`, `unbounded Int`, `addw`, `mod 2`, `unsafe`, `trusted`, `temporary`, and `current lowering`; every hit must be either current, linked to a roadmap item, or removed.
+    The first version should seed fixtures from the known high-risk families: checked arithmetic / explicit wrapping, float→int cast overflow (H2), lossy casts, div/mod-zero, shifts, returned-reference rejection, ByteView wrong-buffer guards, HMAC/SHA-256 modular arithmetic, and capability-bearing stdlib calls.
 14. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per R-rule, replay commands for proved/mechanically-validated facts, and